This page provides information on the Fire rollout in the Rendering Volumetric Options dialog.

 render time = 6:39 mins

-Use Smoke Opacity – Fire will use the same opacity that is set to the smoke in the Smoke opacity rollout.
-This means the fire will not be visible in cells where there is no opacity.
+Use Smoke Opacity – Fire will use the same opacity that is set to the smoke in the Smoke opacity roll-out.
+This means the fire will not be visible in cells where there is no smoke.

 Fully Visible – Fire will always render as if it has full opacity, but will not produce alpha.
 This way fire will be visible even in cells that have no opacity.
 This mode is intended for use with Phoenix simulations, such as simulations with sources that emit Temperature but do not emit Smoke.
 During rendering, Phoenix internally composes the fire with the scene using additive blending, and such blending must be used when compositing fire manually.
 However, this mode is not suitable for compositing fire mixed with smoke.

 Use Own Opacity – Custom varying opacity for the fire using the Opacity diagram and/or using a texture.